talex-touch/talex-touch/apps/docs/docs/plugins/publish.md

 ### Plugin Review Process

-All submitted plugins go through a review process to ensure quality and security:
+All submitted capabilities go through a review process to ensure quality and security:

 1. **Automated Checks**: The system performs automated checks for:
    - Valid manifest file